Building Sumer applications

 The 'Post' button on SubJournal Sales will post all today's sales as a single entry into the Accounting system.

-A wholesales nursery handles a complex inventory
+A wholesale nursery handles a complex inventory

-This wholesale nursery automates Purchase Orders, Receiving, Inventory, Sales, Accounting and more, but they have a complex inventory: a single Item (SKU) can have different sizes each with a different price, and they need to track storage locations for each item as their stock may be scattered over many acres.
+This wholesale nursery automates Purchase Orders, Receiving, Inventory, Sales, Accounting and more, but they have a complex inventory: a single Item (SKU) can have different sizes with each size a different price, and they need to track storage locations for each item as their stock may be scattered over many acres.

 A craft brewery tracks inventory and costing based on brew recipes.